 My rating: 4 of 5 stars

 Can I just say something about modern book covers before diving into this review?
 A brilliant and beautifully designed minimalist cover which appeals to my innermost desires of design concept will almost always yield a terrible storyline inside.
-But thank God, Fates and Furies isn’t a part of that.
-‘Don’t judge a book by its cover,’ will be a saying that never leaves me because time after time its sadly proven to be true.
+But, thank God, Fates and Furies isn’t a part of that.
+‘Don’t judge a book by its cover,’ will be a saying that never leaves me because time after time it has sadly proven to be true.

 I came in with high hopes to Groff’s latest novel, recommended by several friends, and was initially so disappointed I almost stopped at page 60.
 Thankfully, I followed my gut and the story picked up enough for me to finally get into it.

 I flip-flopped between issuing F+F a 3 or 4 for a long time, and here’s why: I would be reading for a long time and become so involved at some points I wouldn’t realize I hadn’t looked up in 30 minutes, and then I would stop abruptly at a poor decision on Groff’s part and wish someone had told her to scratch and revise.
 So, my love for this book went up and down like a cardiac rhythm strip.

 Despite my initial dissatisfaction, I grew to love Groff’s descriptive and fragmented writing style.
 It is both beautiful and mesmerizing; the type of writing you could really lose yourself in.
 “She stood only when she could no longer recognize his body, like a word repeated until it has lost all meaning” (295).